Health in Sudan: Health service delivery

 A 2017 review of Sudan’s health system described the structure and performance of health service delivery at that time.
 According to this assessment, Sudan followed the classical three-tier arrangement of primary, secondary, and tertiary care.
 Primary health care (PHC) served as the first point of contact and included dressing stations, dispensaries, PHC units, and health centres, with the latter acting as referral points for the lower-level facilities.
 PHC was intended to provide essential services for the wider community.
 A standard service package introduced in 2003 covered childhood vaccination, nutrition, reproductive health, integrated management of childhood illnesses, treatment of common diseases, and provision of essential medicines, most of which were delivered through the public sector.

 Secondary and tertiary care were provided by a mix of public and private facilities, although private services were concentrated mainly in urban areas.
 Secondary care encompassed screening, diagnostic, and therapeutic services in health centres and hospitals, while major surgery, rehabilitation, and subspecialty services were largely offered in larger public hospitals, including teaching and specialist hospitals.
-Patients could often access higher-level hospitals directly without referral, reflecting weaknesses in the referral syste.
+Patients could often access higher-level hospitals directly without referral, reflecting weaknesses in the referral system.

 The 2017 review observed that the number of hospitals had been rising over the previous decade.
 Health promotion was identified as a key component of primary health care, but remained limited despite widespread health challenges such as communicable diseases, malnutrition, and non-communicable diseases.
 PHC services were under-utilised.
 At that time, about 81.6% of PHC units offered childhood vaccination and 67.3% provided family planning, figures that had improved over previous years but were still below recommended levels.
 The report also noted that while secondary and tertiary facilities had been increasing, the number of PHC units was declining, either because they had stopped functioning or were not keeping pace with population growth.